Learn English with Quirks & Quarks

 What's this region like now?

-Well you have the Mosquito Coast, which are endless swamps.
+Well, you have the Mosquito Coast, which are endless swamps.
 And then in the interior, you have these incredible mountain chains, some of which are over a mile high covered with the thickest jungle in the world.
-And inside these chains of mountains or valleys that have never been scientifically explored and are completely unknown are there some of the last unexplored places on the s urface of the earth.
+And inside these chains of mountains are valleys that have never been scientifically explored.
 And that's where the legend has remained alive.
-There are many people who have felt well there very well could be a lost city hidden in one of these valleys.
+There are many people who have felt, well, there very well could be a lost city hidden in one of these valleys.

-Well tell me about the expedition that you were part of.
-When did you first start to look for this last city?
+Well, tell me about the expedition that you were part of.
+When did you first start to look for this lost city?